Bangor University2016 League Table Ranking 58

 - There are a number of social and learning spaces on site with smartboards, fixed computing equipment, wifi access and mobile lcd screens for collaborative learning activities as well as a student lounge complete with internet access.

 - Every bedroom in every Halls of Residence has Internet access.

-- Other learning resources include a £1.5-M MRI scanner, a multi-media language centre, a natural history museum and a £3.5-m ocean-going research ship.
+- Other learning resources include a £1.5-million MRI scanner, a multi-media language centre, a natural history museum and a £3.5-million ocean-going research ship.

-- Bangor’s pioneering Miles Dyslexia Centre is internationally known for its expertise, and provides support for over 600 students a year.
+- Bangor’s pioneering Dyslexia Service is internationally known for its expertise, and provides support for over 600 students a year.

 - There are specialised computing facilities available for the sole use of disabled students or those with additional needs.

-- Visit the website to find out about disability services at Bangor University.
+- Visit our website to find out about disability services at Bangor University.

 - Bangor University has a Peer Guiding Scheme with second and third-year students involved in a mentoring scheme to help new students settle in during their first few weeks.
 The Peer Guiding Scheme and the Personal Tutor system mean there is always another student or an academic member of staff students can turn to.

 - Over 150 clubs and societies ranging from archaeology to musical theatre.

 - Free student membership of Students’ Union clubs and societies.